L8X/RobloxFullScreenOptimizer/README.md

 ## Roblox Fullscreen Optimizer allows your Roblox client to enter a state called "True Fullscreen".
 Roblox by default only runs with a borderless window instead of an actual fullscreen, often times leaving behind performance and generating input lag.
 This small program fixes this.
 It will modify your Client Settings to disable a certain flag to allow for True fullscreen to be applied.

+### How can I download it?
+Visit the [releases](https://github.com/KEA12/RobloxFullScreenOptimizer/releases) page here and download the latest Version.
+Unzip it and run the `RobloxFullScreenOptimizer.exe` and you're good to go!

 ### What does it do?
 - It will create a new folder inside your Roblox game directory named ClientSettings
 - Inside this Folder a new json file named ClientAppSettings will be added, with the following data: `{"FFlagHandleAltEnterFullscreenManually": "False"}`